vbmacher/cup-maven-plugin/README.md

 [![Build Status](https://travis-ci.org/vbmacher/cup-maven-plugin.png)](https://travis-ci.org/vbmacher/cup-maven-plugin)
 [![Coverage Status](https://coveralls.io/repos/vbmacher/cup-maven-plugin/badge.png?branch=master)](https://coveralls.io/r/vbmacher/cup-maven-plugin?branch=master)

-This project represents a plug-in acting as a wapper for [Java cup](http://www2.cs.tum.edu/projects/cup/) LR parser.
+This project represents a plug-in acting as a wrapper for the [Java cup](http://www2.cs.tum.edu/projects/cup/) LR parser generator.
 I couldn't find any Maven 3 plug-in for this parser, so I created one.
-To use it, put following structure into `plugins` element inside your POM file:
+To use it, put the following structure into `plugins` element inside your POM file:

 ```
 <plugin>